r-dube/pickingflowers/tibet.md

 Chinese-speaking visitors to the website had a backdoor dropped onto their computer.
 Once the backdoor was successfully installed, the attackers accessed the computer \[K3\].

+\[V1\] describes another case where two dozen Tibetan websites were compromised by Chinese attackers.
+These attackers installed code (javsascript) on the websites that looked for visitors from specific network (IP) addresses.
+Visitors from these IP addresses were shown a fake message asking the visitors to update their "flash" installation.
+If the visitors agreed to update flash, a backdoor was installed on the visitors' computer.

+\[PP2\], \[ZD1\] reports a similar case where Chinese attackers first used email to lure Tibetans to a compromised website.
+Then, the attackers enticed the visitors to update flash.
+When the visitors did so, a backdoor was dropped onto the vistors' computers.
+Simultaneously the attackers stole browser data from the visitors' computers.

 In another case, a Tibetan activist received an email purporting to be from a division of the CTA.
 The message included several links to attachments that the sender claimed were approved by the Tibetan parliament.
 Clicking on the link opened a fake Google login page.